iAmCorey/prompt.surf/README.md

    - `DOMAIN`(localhost / YOUR_DOMAIN.tld)
 4. Deploy the project.

-For a detailed deployment guide, please refer to our [Installation and Deployment Guide](/data/md/deploy-own-devtoolset.md).
+For a detailed deployment guide, please refer to our [Installation and Deployment Guide](/data/md/deploy-own-prompt-surf.md).

 ## Usage
-### Mannually
+### Manually
-- Tools: Change the jsonc file in the `data/json/[locale]` folder.
+- Prompts: Change the jsonc file in the `data/json/[locale]` folder.
 - Articles: Change the markdown file in the `data/md` folder.

 ### By The Admin Panel